ghaiklor/type-challenges-solutions/en/medium-check-repeated-tuple.md

   : false;
 ```

-For this case if the first item exists in the remaining items of the array so return true otherwise we need to check every other item so we will use [Recursive Conditional](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html#inferring-within-conditional-types) we pass the ```Rest``` to the ```CheckRepeatedTuple```
+For this case if the first item exists in the remaining items of the array so return true otherwise we need to check every other item so we will use [Recursive Conditional](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html#inferring-within-conditional-types) we pass the `Rest` to the `CheckRepeatedTuple`
-it will infer the first element of the passing array agin and check if it exists in the remaining items .
+it will infer the first element of the passing array again and check if it exists in the remaining items.

 ```ts
 type CheckRepeatedTuple<T extends unknown[]> = T extends [